cdiggins/type-inference/README.md

 This is a TypeScript implementation of a type-inference alogithm intended for use in different applications.

-Type inference is not yet proven to support rank-N polymorphism in all cases, but it does infer polymorphic types in some cases where other languages using HM inference seem to fail.
+The type inference algorithm is not yet proven to support rank-N polymorphism in all cases, but it does infer polymorphic types in some cases where other languages using HM inference seem to fail.

 # Source Code and Dependencies